kragen/dercuano/intro.md

 Mostly, I made
-these notes for myself, though with the intention of someday getting most of them into shape for publication, but lacking the discipline of regular publication, that’s probably not going to happen.
+these notes for myself, though with the intention of someday getting most of them into shape for publication, but lacking the discipline imposed by regular publication, that’s probably not going to happen.
 It may not happen anyway.
 So, fuck it!
 Here it is, incomplete as it is — I hope you enjoy it!